Cancer and Cake (and a 9/18 Update)

 I recently shared a touching moment with two of my older grandchildren, explaining how Coco will soon "glow in the dark" from her cancer treatments.
 (I'll find a way to make it happen!)
 They thought that was cool!
 They already knew cancer makes your hair fall out.
 So, I let them know yes, my bald head will be wrapped in various scarves or covered by caps soon.
 I described my chest-embedded port, implanted today, will make me ready to plug & play the cancer-fighting game, but will also reduce some of our playful antics for a time, and I informed them that Coco has to give her cancer cells some strong medicine that might make her feel a little sick too.
 “I have to stop cancer from partying in my body.
 Every week I have to crash the cancer party with nuclear force, and make my misbehaving cells get back to their proper jobs!”
 Hudson, my 9-year-old, said "We can have cake and let cancer know our party is better!
 Cake always makes me want to celebrate.”
 And so we shall celebrate as Coco Conquers Cancer one weekly nuclear bomb drop at a time!

-I have Stage 3 cancer.
-While I feel scared and unprepared for the challenge of my lifetime, my faith reminds me, as a child of God, that I am, just for the asking, filled with my Heavenly Father’s grace, mercy and strength that renews every morning.
+I have Stage 3 Triple Negative Breast Cancer.
+While I feel scared and unprepared for this challenge of my lifetime, my faith reminds me, as a child of God, that I am, just for the asking, filled with my Heavenly Father’s grace, mercy and strength that renews every morning.
 We all can claim this almighty renewable resource for THIS day.
 Tomorrow is not ours to claim - yet.

 For me, I know, God’s in this with me.
 Fighting for me.
 Working through me.
 So, if He’s chosen not to remove cancer from me, then there’s something good in all of this challenge for me - and you too, with the various challenges you’re facing, if you’re reading this.

 We all can only live one day at a time.
-I don’t have to know my future to step boldly forward into this challenge by faith.
+I don’t have to know my future to step boldly forward into the storm of my healing pathway.
 So, while uncertain, I look forward to my certain transformation.
-I know I will become more of the woman God created me to be through this cancer journey.
-If life is our “journey,” then aren’t we all simply here to walk each other home?
-Thanks for this perspective Rumi!
-What a privilege it is then, to be challenged along the way!
-Challenge creates change.
-No flat-lining through an idle life for me!
-Yet, that doesn’t mean the bumpy navigation is easy.
+I know I will become more of the woman God created me to be through this journey.
+And, since life is a “journey,” we all share a destination.
+Let’s walk each other home with kindness, compassion, and non-judgement.
+(Thanks for this perspective Rumi! ) What a privilege it is then, to be challenged, bear one another’s burdens, and share one another’s joys, along the way!
+Challenges are our downbeats.
+They create change.
+Joys are our upbeats.
+They build hope.

 Let’s embrace those difficult opportunities life’s downs inevitably bring rather than resist them.
 They hold a special significance for us if we stay the course.
 Let’s share our stories.
 By doing so, we can inspire one another and strengthen our communities with compassion.
 We are all here to learn and live out our unique purposes and passions together.

 For those who may have some understanding, my cancer is the rarer and resistant “triple negative.”
 It even sounds a bit more ominous!
 Genetic testing revealed I inherited the BRCA2 gene.
 It’s spiraling within my DNA.
 Because of this, my genotype always held up to an 80% chance that I’d get breast cancer.
 Unfortunately for me, this predisposition has become 100% accurate.
-My sisters, daughters, granddaughters now have this information so they can get tested and take preemptive measures as needed.
+My sisters, daughters, son, granddaughters now have this information so they can get tested and take preemptive measures as needed.
 By the way, I inherited this gene from my paternal side of the family.
-So, my breasted friends, look both ways!
+So, my breasted friends, look down both lanes to see what’s swimming in your gene pool!

-I’ve been repeating my same “Namaste” salutation at the end of my yoga classes for decades.
-I say what I say to offer a blessing to my students that holds significant meaning to me as my yoga practice evolved into my career.
-And now, it’s as if this same language in my body is speaking even more earnestly to me.
-I close my yoga classes by giving thanks along with the affirmation that we are all uniquely and divinely created, woven and knit together for a purpose and a plan, by the hand of God.
+At the close of my yoga classes, I’ve been repeating my same “Namaste” salutation for decades.
+When our palms come together at heart center, I say the same words EACH TIME to my students - igniting their spirits, honoring their courage, and affirming their intentional creation.
+Now, it’s as if this same salutation has become the language in my body that’s speaking even more earnestly to me.
+My “Namaste” proclaims that we are all divinely created; woven and knit together for a unique purpose and a specific plan, by the hand of God.

-This season in my life is no surprise to the One who formed me in my mother’s womb, and knew me before I was born.
+This season in my life, and yours too, is no surprise to the God of our creation who formed me, and you in our mother’s womb, and knew me, and you before we were born.
 I learned these truths in Sunday School.
+Maybe you did too?
 Now, it’s a real life application.
-Admittedly, it’s easier to embrace my inherited brown eyes from my genetics, rather than triple negative cancer for sure!
+I know you feel me on this too.
+Admittedly, it’s easier to embrace my inherited brown eyes from my genetics, rather than triple negative breast cancer for sure!

 "Oh yes, you shaped me first inside, then out; you formed me in my mother's womb.
 I thank you, High God—you're breathtaking!
 Body and soul, I am marvelously made!
 I worship in adoration—what a creation!
 You know me inside and out, you know every bone in my body; You know exactly how I was made, bit by bit, how I was sculpted from nothing into something.
 Like an open book, you watched me grow from conception to birth; all the stages of my life were spread out before you, The days of my life all prepared. before I'd even lived one day."
 Psalm 13 :13-16 The Message